-North Carolina is a state of diverse geography, ranging from sandy barrier islands on the Atlantic coast to the rugged Appalachian Mountains on the western border.
-The state is divided into three physiographic regions: Mountains, Piedmont and Coastal Plain.
-While North Carolina has over 400 different types of soil, certain soil types are more common to the state.
+North Carolina is a state of diverse geography, ranging from sandy barrier islands on the Atlantic coast to the rugged Appalachian Mountains on its western border.
+With these diverse ecosystems comes a broad range of soils within the state.
+Divided into three physiographic regions — Mountains, Piedmont and Coastal Plain — North Carolina has over 400 different types of soil, though certain soil types are more common to the state.

-Sandhill soil is a loose, gray sandy soil, commonly found in the Coastal Plain region of North Carolina.
+Loose, gray, and sandy, sandhill soil is commonly found in the Coastal Plain region of North Carolina.
 According to the United States Department of Agriculture (USDA), sandhill soil is typically found in ridges or hills and can range from 10 to 50 feet in depth.
-Oftentimes, the top layer of this soil is bleached white with underlying layers ranging in color from brown to reddish-brown.
-Because sandhill soil is low in organic matter and very dry, it is not well suited for agriculture.
-Naturally occurring plant growth includes longleaf pine, scrub oak and wiregrass.
+Often, the top layer of this soil is bleached white with underlying layers ranging in color from brown to reddish-brown.
+Because sandhill soil is low in organic matter and very dry, it is not well-suited for agriculture.
+Naturally-occurring plant growth includes longleaf pine, scrub oak and wiregrass.
 However, certain types of deep-rooted fruit trees, such as apple and peach, can be cultivated in this soil.

 Organic soils, or histosols, are typical in wetland areas such as marshes, swamps and bogs.
 Organic soils form in areas where high rainfall and poor drainage allow organic matter to collect over time.
 According to the USDA, North Carolina has over 1 million acres of organic soils.
 Organic soils are mostly in the tidewater and lower coastal regions of the Coastal Plain, although they can be in almost any area of the state.
-Organic soils are often black and mucky and contain high amounts of peat, which is partially decomposed vegetative matter.
-For example, the top layer of soil found in the Pocosin Lakes National Wildlife Refuge--a wetland near Columbia, North Carolina--is predominately composed of peat.
-Other locations in eastern North Carolina where we find organic soils include the Great Dismal Swamp, Croatan National Forest and the Green Swamp.
+Organic soils are often black and mucky and contain high amounts of peat, which is partially decomposed vegetation.
+For example, the top layer of soil found in the Pocosin Lakes National Wildlife Refuge — a wetland near Columbia, North Carolina — is predominately composed of peat.
+Other locations in eastern North Carolina home to organic soils include the Great Dismal Swamp, Croatan National Forest, and the Green Swamp.